-While it may be fall, according to the calendar, if you’re like us here at The Manual you are going to be outside grilling until you literally cannot (like if the path from your door to the grill is covered in four feet of snow).
+You may be stuck at home but if you’re like us here at The Manual you are still going to be outside grilling until you literally cannot.
 Until that time, though, we’re going to grill everything we can.
 From vegetables to pork chops, we love it all.
 What we love the most, though, is a perfectly grilled steak.

 If you’re a seasoned grill master, then you probably have your steak-cooking skills down pat.
 But if you just bought your first grill or are looking for some red meat pointers, we’re here to help.